mdabir1203/Get_Next_Line_42/README.md

      https://stackoverflow.com/questions/1538420/difference-between-malloc-and-calloc

-- Static Variables and Allocating large memory to it .. :xD (You get **Timeout( !!! )** --> Don't be arrogant like me :xD)
+- Static Variables and Allocating large memory to it .. :xD (You get **Timeout( !!! )** --> Don't be arrogant like me :xD) A Reasonable Answer by a fellow 42 Peer Ali : Why allocating large memory in the stack with static variable not worth it.

-**A Reasonable Answer by a fellow 42 Peer Ali : * *Why allocating large memory in the stack with static variable not worth it.* *
+___Y
  If you are allocating a big chunk of memory as a static variable inside a function, that memory will be allocated to your software until you exit from it.
 It is completely valid to do so if you are actively using that memory, like get_next_line.
 But if you are not using the memory you allocated, then your software will misuse the resources.
 I know that Mac will recognises this misuse and simply swap your memory usage to the hard drive, which causes your software to slow down.
 I assume that Linux and windows should have the same mechanism in place, but you have to ask others (someone with administration experience) to be sure.